machzqcq/elasticsearch_opensearch/6. REALTIME_PROJECTS/DOCUMENTATION_INDEX.md

 **Q: What's the difference between Projects 4, 5, 6, 7?**
 A: Progressively add multi-step reasoning, memory, and long-term context persistence.

+**Q: What is Project 8 for?**
+A: MCP server enables agent interoperability using Model Context Protocol for standardized tool calling.

 **Q: How do I customize these projects?**
 A: Each is designed to be modified.
 Study the code structure and adapt for your data.